Research · Publications and CV · Teaching · Blog

 About this website

-In the sections above you will find a -hopefully- updated list of publications and CV, teaching resources from the classes/workshops I have imparted, and some occasional posts that I will write mostly to remind myself how to solve specific issues I encountered when playing with R, markdown, Latex, or any other fancy tool.
+In the sections above you will find a -hopefully- updated list of publications and CV, teaching resources from some classes/workshops I have imparted, and some occasional posts that I will write mostly to remind myself how to solve specific issues I encountered when playing with R, markdown, LaTex, or any other fancy tool.